DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         -

 - **Common Web Application Vulnerabilities**
     - Cross-Site Scripting (XSS): XSS attacks involve injecting malicious scripts into web pages, which are then executed in the context of another user’s browser.
 These scripts can steal cookies, session tokens, or other sensitive information from users, manipulate the content of the web page, or perform actions on behalf of the user.
+Input validation is the most effective defense against cross-site scripting attacks.
     - Cross-Site Request Forgery (CSRF or XSRF): CSRF attacks force authenticated users to execute unwanted actions on a web application in which they are currently authenticated.
 By tricking a user into clicking a link or loading an image, an attacker can send unauthorized requests to the web application.
     - SQL Injection: Injecting malicious SQL statements into an entry field for execution on a backend database.
     - Buffer Overflow: Occurs when a program writes more data to a buffer than it can hold, leading to adjacent memory locations being overwritten.
 The best protection against buffer overflow attacks is server-side input validation.
 This